nexmo-se/voice-enabling-text-bot-sample-app-vapi-asr/README.md

 - Receive the corresponding text answer from the simple chatbot,
 - Generate voice reply to user using Vonage Voice API TTS (Text-to-Speech).

-Once this application will be running, you call in to the **`phone number linked`** to your application (as explained below) to interact via voice with your Dialogflow agent.</br>
+Once this application will be running, you call in to the **`phone number linked`** to your application (as explained below) to interact via voice with your chatbot.</br>

 ## Set up the simple chatbot - Host server public hostname and port